 - Use filters for even more precise targeting

-Once you automate your communication, you can track performance, learn from your experience and optimize the process.
+Once you automate your communication, track performance, learn from your experience, and optimize the process.

 Here’s a great case study showing how an ecommerce selling artisanal coffee uses automation to educate new contacts: 54% of sales thanks to the educational campaign.

 The campaign was carried out according to the Learn -> Like -> Trust -> Buy flow.
-As a non-profit you can easily adapt this methodology and convert it to Learn -> Like -> Trust -> Donate.
+As a non-profit, you can easily adapt this methodology and convert it to Learn -> Like -> Trust -> Donate.

-Observe the results of your email marketing campaigns
+4. Observe the results of your email marketing campaigns

 When it comes to individual emails, pay attention to engagement – a measure of how people interact with your emails.
 The most popular engagement metrics are: